 At the end of the third quarter, billable assets under management at Accretive totaled approximately $206 million.
-As a result, we are waiving 7.5% of our management fee for the second quarter of 2022 under our Client Alignment Program™ (CAP).
+As a result, we are waiving 7.5% of our management fee for the fourth quarter of 2022 under our Client Alignment Program™ (CAP).

 Third Quarter Recap

 The third quarter was, in many ways, simply a continuation of the difficult first & second quarters.
 The broad equity indices all experienced steep declines.

 More conservative bond investments suffered a near 5% decline as interest rates continued to rise, and riskier bond investments fell less as higher current yields offset interest rate rises and US debt markets were more resilient.
 The rise in interest rates, modest widening of credit spreads, and general market weakness are signs that financial conditions have tightened significantly.
 While the Fed has tightened policy, the market itself has arguably tightened more.
 As we write this, the market is pricing in more rate hikes than forecast in the Fed’s most recent “dot plot” in the summary of economic projections.
 In the first three quarters, the market tended to forecast less hawkishness from the Fed than the Fed itself was projecting.
 For now, that no longer appears to be the case.

 The format of this letter, up to this point, should be familiar to clients and readers.
 Given what’s transpired this year, we feel a slightly different approach to the remainder of the letter is warranted.
 We would like to share our thoughts on what’s transpired, as investors, and our assessment of how to move forward.